 "I think Bigfoot is blurry, that's the problem.
 It's not the photographer's fault.
 Bigfoot is blurry... and that's extra scary to me.
 Because there's a large, out-of-focus monster... roaming the countryside."

-- Tintin Tintin In Tibet features a Yeti.
-He befriends Tintin's friend Chang after a tragic airplane accident in the Himalayas prompts Tintin to Send In The Search Team.
+- Tintin in Tibet features a Yeti.
+He befriends Tintin's friend Chang after a tragic airplane accident in the Himalayas prompts Tintin to Send in the Search Team.

 - Marvel Comics Alpha Flight features a team member called Sasquatch, who is more-or-less the legendary beast.